Cover of Why We Run: A Natural History

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Why We Run: A Natural History:
+The most popular highlights from Why We Run: A Natural History, saved by readers on Screvi.

 “There is nothing quite so gentle, deep, and irrational as running--and nothing quite so savage, so wild.”